AguaClara/HFFVFDC/Manual.md

 ####Introduction
 The experimental portion of our research this semester was in an effort to test fabrication methods and functionality of the overall design.
 Because of this, the most significant findings are in the more generalized calculations found below.
 The designs in this section have been revised since the team's original conception of the float valve to be more universal and easy to construct.
 Although the team tried to take into account all important parameters, there are a few more design considerations that have to be addressed.
 Those will be discussed in the Future Work section.

 The main difference between the experimental design and the reimagined design, is that in the new design the slider pipe no longer runs through the tee exposing new holes.
-All holes through where water can flow are exposed within the tee at the beginning and leave the tee in order to decrease the flow.
+All holes through which water can flow are exposed within the tee at the beginning and leave the tee in order to decrease the flow.
 This changes the pattern of holes on the slider pipe, as well as the overall lengths of the tee and the slider pipe.
 These changes will be discussed below.

 #### Design Scale Flow Rate Ranges
-The original flow rate that HFFV was tasked to design for was 20 L/s but after doing calculations the team determined how to scale up and down the HFFV system based on the design flow rate.
+The original flow rate that HFFV was tasked to design for was 20 L/s, but after doing calculations, the team found a way to scale the HFFV system up and down based on the design flow rate.

 The HFFV was designed to accommodate three different scales for three ranges of flow rates.
 The team determined these designs by using the minor headloss equation to find the maximum flow rate that different tee sizes could handle.
 First, the team solved for velocity given the available head.
 Then, the team found the flow rate Q as a result of the given area of the tee.
-The available headloss was assumed to be 1m because that was the amount of head available for the 20 L/s plant that the HFFV team assigned to create a design for.
+The available headloss was assumed to be 1m because that was the amount of head available for the 20 L/s plant that the HFFV team was assigned to create a design for.

 $$\frac{V^2}{2g}=Head_{Availible}$$